nthnluu/hours-backend/README.md

 │       └── server.go     // contains the http server. routes exported from a package should be mounted here.
 └── main.go
 ```

+## remarks
+- users without a valid @brown.edu email are automatically deleted from Firebase authentication.
+- the first registered user will automatically be made admin.